learning-zone/python-basics/README.md

 x,y
 ('Y', 'X')
 ```

-Q: What will be printed out by the last statement below?
+## Q. What will be printed out by the last statement below?

 ```py
 flist = []
 for i in range(3):